gristlabs/grist-help/help/investment-research.md

 The powerful feature you’ve been waiting for is the one that summarizes the data.
 To utilize this, let’s add a table showing companies grouped by “category_code”.

-In the “Add New” menu, select “Add Page”.
+In the “Add New” menu at the top left, select “Add Page”.
 In the dialog box, select “Table” and “Companies”, and then use the summation symbol (∑) to select the “Group By” columns -- i.e. the columns by which to summarize.